-- Ensure that the vehicle's lights and turn signals operate flawlessly. - Check tyre pressure. - Ensure that all windows provide a clear and good view of the surroundings. - Secure all baggage \Rightarrow page 15. - Make sure that no objects can interfere with the pedals. - Adjust front seat, head restraint and mirrors properly for your size. - Ensure that the passenger in the central rear seat always has the head restraint in position \Rightarrow page 13.
+- Ensure that the vehicle's lights and turn signals operate flawlessly. - Check tyre pressure. - Ensure that all windows provide a clear and good view of the surroundings. - Secure all baggage ⇒ page 15. - Make sure that no objects can interfere with the pedals. - Adjust front seat, head restraint and mirrors properly for your size. - Ensure that the passenger in the central rear seat always has the head restraint in position ⇒ page 13.

-- Instruct passengers to adjust the head restraints according to their height. - Protect children with appropriate child seats and properly applied seat belts \Rightarrow page 42. - Assume the correct sitting position.
-Instruct your passengers also to assume a proper sitting position \Rightarrow page 9. - Always fasten your seat belt correctly before driving off.
-Instruct your passengers also to fasten their seat belts properly ⇒ page 16. ■
+- Instruct passengers to adjust the head restraints according to their height. - Protect children with appropriate child seats and properly applied seat belts ⇒ page 42. - Assume the correct sitting position.
+Instruct your passengers also to assume a proper sitting position ⇒ page 9. - Fasten your safety belt securely.
+Instruct your passengers also to fasten their seat belts properly ⇒ page 16.